openenergymonitor/guide/source/applications/solar-pv.markdown

 ---
 layout: page
-title: "Solar PV"
+title: Solar PV
-description: "Solar PV Monitor"
+description: Solar PV Monitor
-date: 2015-10-08 19:05
+date: "2015-10-08 19:05"
 sidebar: true
 comments: false
 sharing: true
 footer: true
+published: true
 ---

 # Solar PV

-The OpenEnergyMonitor Solar Photovoltaic (PV) monitor is a tool to help you make the most of your solar generation, providing real-time and historic information on your solar generation compared to home consumption, helping you increase home use of your available solar power.
+The OpenEnergyMonitor Solar Photovoltaic (PV) monitor is a tool to help you make the most of your solar generation.

+Providing real-time and historic information on your solar generation and demand matching, helping you increase increase utilisation of your available solar power.

+MySolar PV is a dashboard app which runs on [Emoncms](https://emoncms.org).

 ![SolarPV](/images/applications/solar-pv/my-solar-pv.jpg)

 ## Explore, visualise:

  - Solar PV generation
- - Home consumption
+ - Site consumption
  - Solar PV generation used on-site (self-consumption)
  - Solar PV generation exported
  - Electricity imported from the grid